This is an edited version of a story previously published on Dr. Bill.

 Your revenue forecast

 One of the first factors you must consider when calculating projections is your revenue forecast.
-For example, let’s assume you receive $40 per patient and you meet with approximately 4 patients per hour.
+Using a medical practice as an example, let’s assume you receive $40 per patient and you meet with approximately 4 patients per hour.
 Therefore, this is your total revenue without considering any of your expenses:

 4 patients x 7 hours x 5 days per week x 4 weeks per month x $40 per hour